v-pham/lxsshost/README.md

     It also hides each account from the Windows logon screen and enables the ability to re-direct the the LXSS account profiles.
-I can confirm I am currently redirecting these account profiles to a separate drive.
+I can confirm I am currently redirecting these account profiles to a separate drive entirely.

   !
 WARNING: Because it made it easier for me, I automatically also add every LXSS user
     to the Administrators group.
 Might be a security concern for some, but all my testing has always had the LXSS accounts users in this group.

+# Accessing another LX subsystem
+    The following function invokes bash.exe under the context of the user account specified in -Name.
+    Just to be fancy, the -Name parameter options is defined at runtime and will update, based on account membership of Linux Subsystems group.
+        Enter-BashSession

+    If need-be, the following function will open up Windows cmd prompt as the LX subsystem account:
+        Start-LXSubsystemCommand

 # Caveats
     The host setup involves creating json files that I hope to eventually take as the default input values for subsequent functions.
+I hope to slim down a user profile could be used as the default user profile template just the LXSS accounts.

 # Author
     Victor Pham, victorvpham@gmail.com